amitxv/PC-Tuning/docs/pre-install.md

 - If Windows Defender is enabled, then consider disabling real-time protection as it can slow the mounting and unmounting process or cause issues in some cases

+- On the host machine, is highly recommended using a servicing stack greater than or equal to the servicing stack version of the ISO that you are servicing.
+Windows Update should handle this for you

 - Open CMD as administrator and do not close the window as we will be setting temporary environment variables which will be unbound when the session is ended

 - Run the command below.
 If an error occurs, re-open CMD with administrator privileges however if nothing is shown in the output, continue as normal